 Watch our YouTube playlist, including an old clip of the Corpus Christi procession from San Fernando Cathedral here in San Antonio, with one of our die-hard moms carting around three kids for the event.

-You can also do one of her Monstrance crafts, or ours in the pictures.
+You can also do one of her Monstrance crafts, our First Communion Monstrance, or ours in the picture above.
 (Yes, that’s just a coffee filter.
 You could also do a smaller one with a cupcake wrapper!)

 I suggest reading about the Eucharist in my favorite children’s catechesis book – “Catechism of the Seven Sacraments” – and in “Heavenly Hosts” a book of Eucharistic miracles for kids.